Dragon Quest (video game): Legacy

 The release of Dragon Quest and Dragon Warrior prompted a turning point in video game history.
 The game has been listed as a genre builder for RPGs.
 Its popularity in Japan is synonymous with RPGs.
 Though bearing elements of previous RPGs, Dragon Quest set a comprehensively new template from gameplay to narrative, as the foundation for nearly every subsequent RPG.
 According to Shigeru Miyamoto, the success of Dragon Quest changed the nature of video game development by making scenario writers far more important.

 Many of the development techniques were intended to compensate for Famicom hardware limitations, but contemporary RPG developers continue to use these techniques regardless of technological advances.
 Dragon Warrior introduced the damsel-in-distress storyline that many RPGs follow, and a fresh plot twist to the "saving the princess" formula, where the game's true objective is not revealed until the princess is rescued.
 The game introduced an element of romance, where the player character is given a dialogue choice to respond to the princess's question of whether he loves her; romance has since become a commonplace feature in the genre.
-The game's 2D graphic style was used by most RPGs until the advent of 3D graphics.
+The game's 2D graphic style was used by most RPGs until the advent of 3D graphics, and is still a staple of the genre.
 Dragon Warrior's top-down perspective has become "a dead giveaway to an RPG".
 The game featured elements still found in most RPGs, such as the ability to obtain better equipment, major quests that intertwine with minor subquests, an incremental spell system, use of hit points and experience points, and a medieval theme.
 Reviewers said that, though Final Fantasy has been considered more important due to its popularity and attention in North America, Dragon Warrior laid the fundamentals on which Final Fantasy was based.